 OnePacs is currently deployed at approximately 7,000 facilities across the United States — as well as at hundreds of facilities outside of the United States -- processing a large volume of studies, ranging from nighthawk preliminary examinations with a short retention time to permanently archived final reads.
 OnePacs processes hundreds of millions of DICOM images yearly.

-are compatible with
+is compatible with

 OnePacs PACS and Cloud Storage